aldeano19/Tumblr-App/README.md

 * Add Commets to Posts
 * Edit, Delete Comments in Posts
 * Delete all Comments associated to a Deleted Post

+### Notes
+For Heroku to load the profile image, in `config/environments/production.rb` added:

+    # Fallback to assets pipeline if a precompiled asset is missed.
+    config.assets.compile = true
+    config.assets.digest = true